An energy-capacity inequality for Legendrian submanifolds: The Floer homology for a pair of Lagrangian cobordisms

 \subsection{Naturality}

 It will be useful to switch perspectives between Floer complexes defined in terms of intersection points of Lagrangian submanifolds (e.g.~for the neck stretching construction in Section \ref{sec:neckstretching}) and in terms of Hamiltonian chords (e.g.~for defining continuation maps).
-The following naturality property provides a translation between these two definitions. \begin{lma} Let $L_0,L_1 \subset (X,d\eta)$ be exact Lagrangian cobordisms, fix a function $\varphi$ as in Section \ref{sec:action}, and let $G_t \colon X \to \R$ be a Hamiltonian.
+The following naturality property provides a translation between these two definitions.

+Note that if $L_0^\lambda$ is an exact Lagrangian isotopy, the components $\pi_0(\Pi(X;L_0^\lambda,L_1))$ are canonically identified as $\lambda$ varies.
+For instance, one can consider the naturally constructed lifts of the paths to the contactization $(X \times \R, dz+\eta),$ such that the endpoints of the paths lie on the Legendrian lifts of $L_0^\lambda$ and $L_1.$ Choosing the $z$--coordinate of the former to be sufficiently large compared to the one of the latter, these Legendrian lifts stay disjoint during the entire lifted isotopy. \begin{lma} Let $L_0,L_1 \subset (X,d\eta)$ be exact Lagrangian cobordisms, fix a function $\varphi$ as in Section \ref{sec:action}, and let $G_t \colon X \to \R$ be a Hamiltonian.
 Fix a time-dependent tame almost complex structure $J_t$ on $(X,d\eta)$.
 Using action conventions in the same section, there is a canonical action-preserving chain complex isomorphism

 where the former complex is defined using $J_t$ and the latter complex is defined using